Bye Bye Bye: Composition

 The song opens with a string crescendo that climbs before Justin Timberlake's nasal ad-lib of the phrase, "Hey, hey", which leads to the five-part harmony of the song's title.
 Instrumentation consisted of "buzzy electronics" adding texture to the band's vocals in contrast to the doo-wop of the Backstreet Boys, as well as hard drums, with a snare and kick drum.
 Lyrically, "Bye Bye Bye" describes a man's desires to end a romantic relationship with a difficult significant other.
 Carlsson initially wrote the song after his girlfriend left him for another man, whom she married and had children with.
 Sheet music for "Bye Bye Bye" shows the key of G♯ minor with a tempo of 86 beats per minute in common time.
 The group members' vocals span from C♯_{2} to G♯_{5}.
-It should be noted at mark 2:30 min - 2:37 min the song samples Final Fantasy 7 - The Prelude Theme Song, but never crediting Square for their copywritten IP.

 Critical reception

 "Bye Bye Bye" was met with generally favorable reviews from music critics.
 Stephen Thomas Erlewine of AllMusic described the song as a "piledriving dance number with the catchiest chorus they've ever sang."
 Robert Christgau commented that it featured "prefab rhythm at its most efficient."
 In 2015, Billboards Jason Lipshutz ranked it third on the list "Top 20 Essential Boy Band Songs," describing the song as "an absolute monster of a lead single."
 Additionally writing for the same magazine in 2018, Billboard staff placed "Bye Bye Bye" at number 12 on "The 100 Greatest Boy Band Songs of All Time", stating that it was one of "the most decisive breakup anthems in pop history" that contained "an iconic dance move to match".
 Rolling Stone staff ranked it as the sixth-greatest boy band song of all time, writing, "it remains their defining track, a four-minute blast of big hooks, tight harmonies and intriguingly meta subtext."
 However, another editor from the same magazine listed it as the 17th most annoying song of all time in 2007.
 In 2013, Complexs Kathy Iandoli ranked it as the best boy band song ever.

 The song won Best Pop Video, Best Choreography in a Video, and Viewer's Choice at the 2000 MTV Video Music Awards, the most awarded to a single video that year.
 It also won a Radio Music Radio Award in 2000 for Best Song of the Year.
 The song was nominated for Record of the Year and Best Pop Performance by a Duo or Group with Vocal at the 43rd Annual Grammy Awards.
 Other awards included 3 Teen Choice Awards in 2000 (Choice Single, Choice Music Video, and Song of the Summer), MuchMusic Video Music Award (Favorite International Group for "Bye Bye Bye") and a Blockbuster Entertainment Award 2001 (category Favorite Single for "Bye Bye Bye").